We know our patients have questions about COVID-19 vaccines. Find answers here.

 All of the vaccines that are currently available are safe for people with compromised immune systems, and none of the currently available COVID-19 vaccines contain live virus.
 Most patients with weakened immune systems can be vaccinated safely.
 Your healthcare provider can help answer questions about your personal situation.

-If you were vaccinated at a Beth Israel Lahey Health site, you can request written confirmation of your COVID-19 vaccination as part of your medical record.
+Alternatively, if you were vaccinated at a Beth Israel Lahey Health site, you can request written confirmation of your COVID-19 vaccination as part of your medical record.
 Locate your vaccination site here, and follow the directions to request your vaccination documentation.

 Do I need another COVID-19 shot?